bernhard-42/Alg123d/Readme.md

 _Location classes_:

 -   `Rot`: Create a rotation only Location
--   `Pos`: Create a positions only Location
+-   `Pos`: Create a position only Location

 _Plane classes_: